Ryan Edwards Takes Drug Test For Maci Bookout In ‘Teen Mom OG’ Season 7 Sneak Peek

 Ryan Edwards is doing what he can to see his son after struggling with drug abuse during Teen Mom OG Season 6.

-Months after checking into a weeks-long treatment center, the reality star is seen taking a drug test for Maci Bookout so that his former girlfriend will allow him to begin spending time with his nine-year-old son, Bentley, in a preview clip for the seventh season of the MTV show.
+Months after checking into a weeks-long treatment center, the reality star is seen taking a drug test for Maci Bookout so that his former girlfriend will allow him to begin spending time with his 9-year-old son, Bentley, in a preview clip for the seventh season of the MTV show.

 “I took a hair follicle test,” Edwards told his wife, Mackenzie Standifer, in the just-released sneak peek.

 As Ryan Edwards explains, he isn’t sure if he will be able to pass the test or not because drugs can be detected in hair follicles far longer than they can be seen in a regular drug test.
-He then says he isn’t getting his hopes up because he know drugs can stay in his hair for up to 100 days.
+He then says he isn’t getting his hopes up because he knows drugs can stay in his hair for up to 100 days.

 Because of his past struggles with substance abuse, Maci Bookout chose to keep their son from him until he could prove that he’s gotten his life back in order.
 In the trailer clip for Teen Mom OG Season 7, Maci Bookout was seen saying that she must be present to make sure he passes the test.